Skip to main content

 G Flip

 G Flip is fast becoming one of Australia's best-known artists, here and abroad.
-G talks about the impact the pandemic had on her mental wellbeing during lockdown and what she does to stay mentally well.
+G talks about the impact the pandemic had on their mental wellbeing during lockdown and what they did to stay mentally well.

 Howard Freeman